-This Bushcraft experience is aimed at families with young children (there is no minimum age).
-It is all about having fun in the woods; learning about campfires, and keeping safe, baking bread, foraging in the woods, crafts and games that will help connect your family more closely with nature.
+This Bushcraft experience is aimed at families with children of all ages (there is no minimum age).
+It is all about having fun in the woods; learning about campfires, baking bread, foraging in the woods, crafts and games that will help connect your family more closely with nature.

 As you arrive in the Bushcraft camp, there will be a campfire burning gently under a large parachute, creating our home in the woods.
 We will talk about how the campfire provides warmth, light, the means to cook food and purify water, and keep creepy crawlies away.
 You and your family will be shown how to build campfires using a variety of ignition methods (not just matches), what natural resources are best for burning and how to keep things safe for your family and the environment.

 There will be opportunities to have a go and for younger children the opportunity to get closer to the fire, to learn how to keep safe and know how to place sticks safely on the fire, all under close supervision.